kernelci/kernelci-core/doc/schema-job.rst

 job
 ---

-At a lower level, a job is the combination of a tree (or Linux repository) and the name of the kernel that are being built.
-The tree name is an arbitrary name associated with the repository; the kernel value usually is the output of the **git-describe** command:
+At a lower level, a job is the combination of a tree (or repository) and the name of the "kernel" that are being built.

+The tree value is an arbitrary name associated with the repository; the kernel value usually is the output of the **git-describe** command:

 * ``git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git`` is the tree called ``mainline``.
 * The ``kernel``, for example, could be **v4.0-rc3-194-g5fb0f7fa7f6e**.